Drug company attorneys seek to disqualify federal judge

 "Defendants do not bring this motion lightly," the motion said.
 "Taken as a whole and viewed objectively, the record clearly demonstrates that recusal is necessary."

-Polster has not responded to the motion filed by attorneys for the drug distributors AmerisourceBergen Drug Corp., Cardinal Health, McKesson Corp. and Henry Schein Inc.; drug store chains CVS, Rite Aid and Walgreen; and retailer Walmart.
+Polster has not responded to the motion filed by attorneys for the drug distributors AmerisourceBergen Drug Corp., Cardinal Health Inc., McKesson Corp. and Henry Schein Inc.; drugstore chains CVS, Rite Aid and Walgreens; and retailer Walmart.

 The motion said: "Under settled law, any one of these statements would be enough to cause a reasonable person to question a judge's impartiality."

-Note: This story has been updated to correct the name of one of the drugstore chains to Walgreens, instead of Walgreen.